Garbage Pail Kids: Chrome Series sets

 In October 2013, Topps re-released the original Series 1 as a metallic chromium card set containing all 41 kids, plus 14 previously unpublished "lost" kids.

 On July 30, 2014, Topps re-released 1985's original Series 2 set, plus 13 returning characters from Series 2 characters that have been reimagined in previous Garbage Pail Kids sets also as a set of metallic chromium cards.
 Chrome Series cards are thicker than the original cards and are not stickers.

 2014 Series 1

 Topps released a series of all-new cards with brand-new artwork for 2014.
-Like the older cards, these have activities on the back of the cards, including checklists, puzzles and Fakebook profiles.
+Like the older cards, these have activities on the back of the cards, including checklists, puzzles and Facebook profiles.